 Partial and eager loading of app fields

-When working with API for retrieving a list of app items, it is possible to set rules for fetching app fields.
+When working with API for retrieving a list of items, it is possible to set rules for fetching app fields.

 {